kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercises.md

-# Module 2 Exercises: T-SQL Fundamentals - TechCorp Solutions Business Scenarios
+# Module 2 Exercises: T-SQL Fundamentals

 ## Exercise Set Overview
-These exercises test your understanding of T-SQL fundamentals using **TechCorp Solutions** business data.
-You'll work with realistic consulting company scenarios while mastering: Introducing T-SQL, Understanding Sets, Understanding Predicate Logic, and Understanding the Logical Order of Operations in SELECT Statements.
+These exercises are designed to test your understanding of the core concepts covered in Module 2: Introducing T-SQL, Understanding Sets, Understanding Predicate Logic, and Understanding the Logical Order of Operations in SELECT Statements.

-## 🏢 TechCorp Business Context
-**TechCorp Solutions** is your learning environment - a technology consulting company with 145 employees working on software development, cloud migration, and cybersecurity projects for clients ranging from startups to enterprises.

 ## Instructions
-- Complete all exercises in order using TechCorp's database
+- Complete all exercises in order
 - Write your SQL queries clearly with proper formatting
-- Test your queries against the TechCorpDB database
+- Test your queries against the sample database
-- Include business-focused comments explaining your logic
+- Include comments explaining your logic where appropriate
-- Think about how each query helps TechCorp make business decisions

 ---